-In 2010 Australian Health Ministers endorsed the Australian Safety and Quality Framework for Health Care.
+In 2010 Australian Health Ministers endorsed the Australian Safety and Quality Framework for Health Care (Australian Commission on Safety and Quality in Health Care, 2010).
 The Framework describes a vision for safe and high-quality care for all Australians and sets out the actions needed to achieve this vision.
-The Framework specifies three core principles for safe and
+The Framework specifies three core principles for safe and high-quality care: that care should be consumer centred, driven by information, and organised for safety.